 You Should have a Self-Hosted Blog because:

-- It looks more professional: If you don’t get a self-hosted blog, then your blog URL will be listed with the free platform’s name as a part of your URL.
+It looks more professional: If you don’t get a self-hosted blog, then your blog URL will be listed with the free platform’s name as a part of your URL.
 For example, if I used Blogger, my blog’s name would initially be www.kelseynhayes.blogspot.com.
 With your self-hosted blog, it is just www.kelseynhayes.com.
 You can use a free platform, like Blogger or WordPress, and purchase a domain name to get rid of the “.blogspot.com”, but then you’re still spending money and incurring start-up costs without the benefits of having a self-hosted blog.
-If you start your self-hosted blog with *Siteground*, which is the service I use and highly recommend, the start up cost is $3.95/month and your domain name is included!
+If you start your self-hosted blog with *Siteground*, which is the service I use and highly recommend, the start up cost is $3.95/month and with a 30 day money back guarantee!

 Ready to get started with your self-hosted blog?
 You can get started with *Siteground* in as few as a couple clicks.
 I highly recommend Siteground compared to other hosting companies because of 5 reasons: their support team, the cost, the 30-day money back guarantee (this was the kicker for me when I got started!), their migration services, and my personal experience.